bhattumang7/bhattumang7/_posts/2021-06-10-making-a-nuget-version-consistent.md

 Because this is a repeating problem, instead of going thru all the projects manually, I created a tiny script to correct the version and check out the files (I don't want to check-in things without personally looking at them).

 Here is the script for your reference.
 I hope this helps you.
+You can also re-purpose this script to upgrade nuget version in a lot of projects.

 ```powershell